As we head into a dry and hot summer, learn how to keep you and your family safe

 In This Section

+Some minor building renovations or works don’t need any planning or building approval.
+This is called exempt development.
 Exempt development is very low impact development that can be done for certain residential, commercial and industrial properties.

 If your development does not satisfy all the exempt development criteria, you will need to: